Category Archives: soup

 P1140457

 Phyllis Roddy, my paternal grandma, a good and gentle woman we miss greatly, had much to do with my liking for celery.
 For amongst the sandwiches, sharp cheese, pickled vegetables, fruit cakes and sweet tarts there would always be English celery when Phyllis made Tea.
 Tea the meal that is, the one served at 5 30 on special days in lieu of supper.
-Yorkshire tea: stout, sterling and straightforward and not to be mistaken for the posher, vainer and highly creamed afternoon tea.
+Yorkshire tea: good and simple and not to be mistaken for the posher, highly creamed afternoon tea.

-The icy-white, deeply ribbed stalks with soft feathery leaves would stand in a jug of very cold water – Phyllis knew this was the best way to keep them crisp and perky.
-In turn, the jug would stand in the middle of the rigorously starched linen cloth covering the dining table in my grandparents house in Cleveland Avenue.
+The icy-white, deeply ribbed stalks with soft feathery leaves would stand in a jug of very cold water – Phyllis knew this was the best way to keep them crisp and lively.
+In turn, the jug would stand in the middle of the starched linen cloth covering the dining table in my grandparents house in Cleveland Avenue.
 How can you not like celery?
-I might have thought, as I snapped yet another stalk between my teeth: cool, crisp and savory, the perfect foil for the soft sandwiches, rudely-pink beetroot, crumbling Cheshire cheese and dark sticky fruit cake.
+I might have thought, as I snapped yet another stalk between my teeth: cool and savory, the perfect foil for the soft sandwiches, rudely-pink beetroot, crumbling Cheshire cheese and dark fruit cake.

-Started by Phyllis and then nurtured by my mum – who never condemned celery with must or good for you and had the extraordinary knack of making a celery baton nearly as appealing as a biscuit – my liking for stringy stalks withstood the sneers of my peers and earned me favour with other mothers.
+Started by Phyllis and then nurtured by my mum – who never condemned celery with must or good for you and had the extraordinary knack of making a celery baton nearly as appealing as a biscuit – my liking for stringy stalks withstood the sneers and earned me favour with other mothers.
 I was after all, the only child eating the token vegetable batons at the Birthday tea.
-A tasty and smart move I might have thought as I accepted another slice of cake or inhaled an entire bowl of iced gems while the mother of the birthday child told my mother what a good eater I was.
+A tasty and smart move I might have thought as I accepted another slice of cake while the mother of the birthday child told my mother what a good eater I was.

 P1140387

-I’m writing this from my parents house in the suffocating provincial town near – but not near enough – to London.
-I’ve been eating, drinking and doing plenty of post-prandial flicking through my Mum’s cook books while sprawled inelegantly on the nearest soft furnishing while my son plays with inappropriate and slightly dangerous objects.
+I’m writing this from my parents house near – but not near enough – to London.
+I’ve been eating, drinking and flicking through my Mum’s cook books while my son plays with inappropriate and slightly dangerous objects.
 A few days ago I read this in Jane Grigson’s Good Things.
 “Put on the table two or three heads of celery, outside stalks removed, and the inner stalks separated, washed and chilled.
 Have a dish of unsalted butter at spreading temperature, and some sea salt.
 Each person puts butter fairly thickly into the channel of his celery sticks, then sprinkles a thin line of seas salt along it.
 Simple and delicious.
 Avoid embellishments.
 A good way to start a meal.”

 I need little convincing to either eat celery – I’m talking about the good stuff here, commonplace but juicy and flavoursome – or to’ put butter fairly thickly‘ on anything.
 I am also completely enamoured with Jane Grigson so before you can say celery, butter and sea salt they were on the table.